RishiKumar0897/RishiKumar0897/README.md

 - 👋 Hi, I’m @RishiKumar0897
+- I'm a student at Georgia Tech studying Computer Science, concentrating in Cybersecurity and Information Internetworks.
 - 👀 I’m interested in Cybersecurity and Software Development
 - 🌱 I’m currently learning Python, Java, JavaScript, and C++